 It costs about four to eight percent of your total trip cost, according to the U.S. Travel Insurance Association.
 So if you and your spouse are spending $20,000 total on an African safari, expect to pay $400 to $800 per person for travel insurance.

-Purchase your policy as soon as you put down a deposit toward your trip, but only cover whatever amount is nonrefundable; you can adjust the policy with each subsequent payment for your trip.
+Purchase your policy as soon as you put down a deposit toward your trip.
+That’s because certain desirable benefits (e.g., coverage for cancellation because of pre-existing medical conditions and coverage for financial default of the travel supplier) may kick in only if you buy your policy within 14 days or so of your initial trip payment.
+Cover whatever amount is nonrefundable; you can adjust your policy with each subsequent payment for your trip.

 My travel agent recommends that I purchase a policy through a specific insurer; should I follow her advice?